IndaPlus25/task-6-yea/README.md

 ```
 to the `DiceGame` class.
 This method should use the
 [write](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/io/Writer.html#write(java.lang.String))
-method of the `writer` you created in the previous task to write the `username`
+method of the `writer` you created in the previous exercise to write
+- the `username` argument
-argument, followed by `numDice` dice throws separated by spaces, followed by a
+- followed by `numDice` dice throws separated by spaces
+- followed by a newline
-newline, to the output file.
+to the output file.

 The following invocation:
 ```java